ThorKn/vexriscv-ulx3s-simple-plugin/README.md

 ```
 The ELF-file `simple_plugin.elf` got generated inside the `build` directory.

-The next step is to connect the TF232H adapter to the Vexriscv via `openocd-vexriscv`:
+The next step is to connect the TF232H adapter to the Vexriscv via `openocd-vexriscv` (sudo needed):
 ```
-openocd-vexriscv -f tf2323h_openocd.cfg
+sudo openocd-vexriscv -f ft2323h_openocd.cfg
 ```
 This should give you the console output of connecting openocd to the vexriscv.
 After connecting openocd should listen for a GDB connection on port 3333 (search for this in the console output).